vseventer/markmyjourney/content/blog/20170518-historical-day-trips-from-london.md

 {{< photo "IMG_2917.JPG" >}}

 ## Oxford
 The city of Oxford is famous for its colleges and universities.
-Apart from being an education hub, Oxford receives a lot of day trippers and other tourists.
-Therefore, there are ample restaurants, bars, and coffee shops in the city center.
+Apart from being an education hub, Oxford receives a lot of day trippers and other tourists, and the city definitely doesn’t have a shortage of restaurants, bars, or coffee shops.

 {{< photo "IMG_1817.JPG" >}}

-Once you reach the university complex, the architecture will blow you away.
+Once you reach the university complex, you will be amazed with the surrounding architecture.
 The Hertford Bridge, or Bridge of Sighs, is a perfect example of the distinctive design of the buildings.
 The bridge connects two parts of the Hertford College.

 {{< photo "IMG_1828.JPG" >}}